oracle/odpi/doc/src/functions/dpiSodaColl.rst

     the usual SODA requirements and is currently available only as a preview.

     **coll** [IN] -- a reference to the collection into which the documents are to be inserted.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **numDocs** [IN] -- the length of the arrays passed for the docs and insertedDocs parameters.